luisabatti/TCGAquantify/README.md

 # TCGAquantify
-Analyze TCGA datasets to export differentially expressed genes from specific cancer types.
-At the end, plot a graph showing which cancer types overexpress each gene of interest the most compared to normal tissue.
+An R script that analyzes TCGA datasets and exports differentially expressed genes from specific cancer types.
+At the end, it plots separate graphs showing which cancer types overexpress each gene of interest the most compared to normal tissue.

 ## Usage
 1) Change CancerProject variable to include or remove cancer types to be analyzed;